Skip to content

 Launch a jailed shell

-With no arguments, jai drops you into a sandboxed bash shell:
+With no arguments, jai drops you into a sandboxed shell:

 bash